Are Alternative Investments a Good Idea for Your Retirement?

 Luxury Goods

-According to Knight Frank, the recent 12 month and 1 year return on luxury goods as alternative investments is mixed.
+According to Knight Frank, 2023 returns on luxury goods as alternative investments are mixed.
 Here are a few examples:

 Contemporary Art